 - Which websites and apps they accessed.

-This will help your employees too, as you’ll have a clear record of everything they did while at work.
-So they won’t have to justify why specific tasks took them so long and prove that they weren’t wasting time.
+Moreover, as you’ll have a clear record of everything they did during work hours, they won’t have to justify why specific tasks took them so long and prove that they weren’t wasting time.

 3. Better Insights Into Employee Performance

-Monitoring your employees doesn’t just help you keep them focused on work.
+Monitoring employee activity doesn’t just help you keep them focused on work.

 Keeping track of your team’s workplace behavior gives you access to a lot of information that may have been previously unavailable.